PROFILE

 Hong Kong's foreign relations and defense are

 the responsibility of China.
-Hong Kong is an
+Hong Kong is a

-entity separate from the rest of China and is
+separate from the rest of China and is able to

 U.S.-HONG KONG RELATIONS